 You should talk to your advisor or tax specialist to understand the implications before engaging in any tax-loss selling.
 For example, if you want to be able to claim the loss, you must avoid triggering “superficial loss” rules.
 Assuming the security is being sold solely for tax purposes, a superficial loss occurs if you, or an affiliated taxpayer (typically a spouse) buys, or has a right to buy, the identical property during the period starting 30 calendar days prior to the disposition and ending 30 calendar days after the disposition.
 If your capital loss is deemed a superficial loss, it will be denied.
 Be mindful of all of the holdings within your affiliated group, along with their short-term buying intentions.
 Also, consider the opportunity cost of not being invested on top of transaction fees when using this strategy.
 Lastly, consider the overall investment merits of your sale as well as the time to settle.

 3. Deferring realization of a capital gain

 One common year-end tax strategy is to defer realized gains until the next calendar year.
 For instance, by deferring the sale of a security with an unrealized gain until January 1, 2022, the tax bill associated with the gain is not due until April 30, 2023.
 By taking advantage of lower graduated tax rates in separate calendar tax years, you can reduce the overall tax obligation.
 Other factors come into play as well.
 For instance, if the taxpayer is on maternity/paternity leave this year, they will likely be in a much lower tax bracket, so it would be optimal to realize a disposition in 2021.
-Also, be cognizant of changing tax rates from year to year.
+Also, be cognizant of changing tax rates from year to year including potential changes in the capital gains inclusion rate and increased tax rates, which may make deferral less attractive.
 Your advisor can help you understand if this strategy can work for you.

 4. RRSP contributions – especially if you turn 71 this year